many-realities-studio/IvanMurzak-Unity-MCP/Assets/root/Documentation~/README.md

 3. [optional] Add `Description` attribute to each method argument to let LLM to understand it.
 4. [optional] Use `string? optional = null` properties with `?` and default value to mark them as `optional` for LLM.

-> Take a look that the line `=> MainThread.Run(() =>` it allows to run the code in Main thread which is needed to interact with Unity API.
-If you don't need it and running the tool in background thread is fine for the tool, don't use Main thread for efficience purpose.
+> Take a look that the line `MainThread.Run(() =>` it allows to run the code in Main thread which is needed to interact with Unity API.
+If you don't need it and running the tool in background thread is fine for the tool, don't use Main thread for efficiency purpose.

 ```csharp
 [McpPluginToolType]